About Craig R. Scott

 Craig R. Scott, CG is the right choice for you and your society or company.
-Few genealogist have the wide breadth of understanding of the genealogical marketplace.
+Few genealogists have a wide breadth of understanding of the genealogical marketplace.
 As President and CEO of Heritage Books, Inc. he has access to the resources of that company.
 Because of the relationships that Craig R. Scott, CG has with other professionals here and abroad, a team can be put together to solve any genealogical or society problem.

-Craig R. Scott, CG
+Craig R. Scott, CG, FUGA

 - Certified Genealogist